gabrieleiannetti/tools_sysadmin_and_softdev/BASIC_CONCEPTS.md

 #### Learn Python the Hard Way

-Get a copy of the book __Learn Python the Hard Way__.
+To dive directly into the practical part of programming the book __Learn Python the Hard Way__ is used.
 This book follows a non conventional approach which goes directly to the practical part and let you write some code first and think after.

-This book seems to fit well in the context of this guide to get you directly in touch with the practical part of programming.
+The exercises in the book will be grouped into modules where each module is a mile stone for a review of the content learned from the book:

+* Exercise 1 - 10 (Module 1)
+* Exercise 11 - 14 (Module 2)
+* Exercise 15 - 17 (Module 3)
+* Exercise 18 - 20 (Module 4)